In this article...

 One of the most significant distinctions between Chapter 7 and Chapter 13 bankruptcy is that under Chapter 13, you repay some or all of your debts to creditors over a three- to five-year repayment schedule.

 Shortly after submitting your case, you'll begin making payments on your recommended plan.
 At the confirmation hearing, the court will approve your plan if it follows all of the bankruptcy payment regulations.
+For more information on Chapter 13 repayment plans read our article, Wisconsin Chapter 13 Bankruptcy Repayment Plans Explained.

 What Is the Chapter 13 Repayment Plan and How Does It Work?